 Are front doors thermally efficient?

-This depends on the front door; composite doors are usually the most thermally efficient.
-In October 2010, the British government brought in new legislation that requires replacement composite doors to have a U-rating (heat loss rating) of no more than 1.8W/m2k.
-If you’re looking at a door’s U-value, you want the number to be as low as possible.
-Other energy scales used for front doors are from A+ to G, and you want to get as close to A+ as you can.
+This is down to what the door is made from; composite doors are known for being thermally efficient.
+In 2010, the British government announced new legislation that means all replacement composite doors must have a U-rating (heat loss rating) of no more than 1.8K/n2k.
+When looking at a door’s U-value, the lower the number, the better.
+The other scale to consider is that which goes from A+ to G, with the former being the one to aim for.

 Do I need a fire door?